OpenTermsArchive/docs/content/deployment/how-to/deploy.md

    ansible-vault encrypt .env
    ```

-5. > _Specific to Open Terms Archive organization members_
+{{< showIfParam "ota" >}}
-   > Create a new SMTP key in Brevo and name it "<collection_name> collection"
+5. Create a new SMTP key in Brevo and name it "<collection_name> collection"
-   > Back up the key in the shared password database by creating an entry titled "SMTP Key" in the collection folder and storing the credentials in this entry
+6. Back up the key in the shared password database by creating an entry titled "SMTP Key" in the collection folder and storing the credentials in this entry
+{{< /showIfParam >}}

 ## 8. Test the deployment